What is the difference between mental health and mental illness?

 What are some of the types of mental illness?

-Mood disorders such as depression and anxiety are classified as mental illnesses, opens in a new tab, and standard criteria are used to diagnose them.
+Mood disorders such as depression and anxiety are classified as mental illnesses and there are standard criteria are used to diagnose them.
 Other examples include schizophrenia, eating disorders, post-traumatic stress disorder and bipolar affective disorder.

 We should all be talking more about mental health and mental illness, Tim adds, because for too long now a stigma has existed around these topics.